Fox Creek JSM Shiraz - Cabernet Sauvignon - Cabernet Franc

 Its colour is deep, vibrant, garnet red and it has an aroma of dark cherry, raspberry and savoury deli meats .
 The palate is fresh and has a variety of flavours from cherry to dark berries and spice from the Cabernet Franc.
 The middle palate offers rich fruit and the wine finishes dry.

-The nose reveals an enticing array of musk, red cherry, plums, smoky toast and roasted nuts with a herbaceous lift.
-Integrated cinnamon and nutmeg aroma’s derived from barrels used in fermentation adds to the wines complexity.
+The nose reveals an enticing array of musk, strawberry, smoky toast and vanilla bean with a fresh herb and spearmint lift.
+Integrated cinnamon and nutmeg aromas derived from barrels used in fermentation add to the aromatic complexity of the wine.

-A rich, full flavoured front and mid palate is laden with red cherry, plums, blackcurrant and raspberries layered with hints of strawberry and vanilla custard; all interlaced with rich, toasty oak.
+A rich, full flavoured front and mid palate is laden with red cherry, plums and blackcurrant layered with hints of strawberry and vanilla custard; all interlaced with rich, toasty oak.
 The wines luscious fruit is framed by long textural Cabernet tannins in combination with balanced and elegant oak tannins.
 A great drinking wine of complexity and substance.

-The blend in this wine is approximately 77% Shiraz, 17% Cabernet Sauvignon and 6% Cabernet Franc.
+The blend in this wine is approximately 76% Shiraz, 20% Cabernet Sauvignon and 4% Cabernet Franc.
 Shiraz components for the blend were selected for fruit richness and elegance.
-Cabernet Sauvignon for ripe round tannins and length and the Cabernet Franc batches were selected for aromatic lift and fruit weight.
-All varieties were matured in 1 to 4 year old French and American barrels for 20 months prior to blending
+Cabernet Sauvignon for ripe round tannins and length; and the Cabernet Franc batches were selected for aromatic lift and fruit weight.
+All varieties were matured in 1 to 4 year old French and American barrels for 20 months prior to blending.

 - Alcohol 14.5%

 This wine is styled to be food friendly and we suggest it is ideal for enjoying with food in restaurants or at home.
 Subsequent cellaring for 2 to 8 years will give a softer more complex wine, and for those who love very aged wines the firm tannins should see this wine easily achieve 12 or more years in the bottle.

-Gold Medal, China Wine & Spirits Awards 2013
+Double Gold Medal, China Wine & Spirits Awards Best Value 2014

-Gold Medal, China Wine & Spirits Awards Best Value 2013
+Gold Medal, China Wine & Spirits Awards 2014

 Bronze Medal, Spiegelau International Wine Competition 2014